EOS-Nation/auditor.bos/README.md

 - auth_threshold_mid (uint8) - Number of auditors required to approve highest level actions.
 - auth_threshold_low (uint8) - Number of auditors required to approve highest level actions.
 - lockup_release_time_delay (date) - The time before locked up stake can be released back to the candidate using the unstake action
-- requested_pay_max (asset) - The max amount a auditor can requested as a candidate.

 ## Actions